 BOURBON Bourbon is a spirit made in the United States with a mash bill of at least 51% corn, distilled at no more than 160 proof, barrel aged at no more than 125 proof, and aged a minimum of two years in new charred oak barrels.
-Further, all Bourbon whiskeys aged at least four years must contain an age statement on the bottle.
 Production begins with the harvest of corn, rye and other grains which are sent to the distillery, malted and or mashed, milled and added to warm water where enzymes convert the starches into soluble sugars.
 At this point, solid materials are separated, and the liquid is led into the fermentation tank where yeast is added, and the sugars are converted to alcohol.
 This fermented matter is then distilled in either pot or column stills, diluted, aged in charred oak barrels, and bottled.
 SMALL BATCH These are bourbon whiskeys bottled from blends of specially selected barrels.
 SINGLE BARREL These bourbons are aged and bottled from a single cask, and represent the highest expression of the bourbon distiller's art.
 EXAMPLES - Maker's Mark, Jim Beam, Woodford Reserve